Little Waltham

-Little Waltham is a village and civil parish just north of Chelmsford, in Essex, England.
+Little Waltham is a village and civil parish in the Chelmsford district of Essex, England, lying 3 miles north of the centre of Chelmsford itself.
+At the 2021 census the parish had a population of 1,950.
+Since that census the parish has ceded some territory to the new parish of Chelmsford Garden.

 It is adjacent to the village of Great Waltham.
 The Domesday Book refers to the two villages as Waltham, consisting of several manors.
 The site of an Iron Age village was excavated before upgrading the main road north between the current villages.

 The village straddles the River Chelmer.
 Its main street has a number of old houses near the bridge, notably a rare Essex example of a Wealden hall house, now divided into three cottages.
-A footpath leads south alongside the river to an Area of Outstanding Natural Beauty, part of which is a nature reserve.
+A footpath leads south alongside the river to a nature reserve.
 The countryside is under continued threat from housing and road development.

 Amenities

 The parish church, St Mary the Virgin, is dedicated to St Martin of Tours, and has a Norman south door with a window above.
 Its East window features local landmarks shown at the foot of the cross.
 There is also a United Reformed Church in The Street.

 There is a pub in the centre of the village, The White Hart.
-This has undergone extensive renovation in recent years to turn it from a traditional pub into a more modern "gastro-pub" serving quality food.
-It has good reviews and an overall 4/5 rating on trip advisor.

 The village has a doctor's surgery in Brook Hill, with a pharmacy on site.

 There are two main halls in the village, Tufnell Hall and the Memorial Hall.
 Tufnell Hall is home to the Little Waltham Sports and Social Club, which hosts the village football team as well as badminton.
-Tufnell Hall has a main hall which is used by the Montessori Nursery School during term times (see Education) and is available for hire for functions, plus a separate bar area open to members and visitors.
-The Memorial Hall is used by the village playgroup and is also used as the polling station for elections.
-The United Reformed Church also has a smaller hall which is primarily used for church functions plus the Applepips nursery school.
+Tufnell Hall has a main hall which is available for hire for functions, plus a separate bar area open to members and visitors.
+The Memorial Hall is used by the Little Waltham Preschool and is also used as the polling station for elections.
+The United Reformed Church also has a smaller hall which is primarily used for church functions plus Hillside Playcare.